Marveeeen/prompt-projects/whack-a-mole/prompts.md

 ## Prompt 2

-Style the game using a bright blue theme with background gradients and complementary shades for the game controls and holes.
+Style the game using a retro style theme and complementary shades for the game controls and holes.

 I want the holes to be circular and the photos to have a popping in/out effect.
 Place the holes on a grid and center each image inside its hole.